alexandrius/React-Native-Animation-Workshop/README.md

-# alexandrius React Native Animations Workshop
+# React Native Animations Workshop

 Hi!
 This is the collection of Animations I created with React Native/Expo.
 This repo contains pretty interesting ways how you could animate the views while preserving 60 FPS.